mdaamirQ/QHGM/README.md

 This codebase infers a gene regulatory network (GRN) by fitting a parameterized quantum Hamiltonian to time-series single-cell measurement data.
 The pipeline has two stages:

-1. **Pseudotime calculation** (`via.py`) — computes pseudotime ordering of cells from raw scRNA-seq data using the VIA trajectory inference algorithm, producing the time-indexed sample files used downstream.
+1. **Pseudotime calculation** (`pseudotime_with_via.ipynb`) — computes pseudotime ordering of cells from raw scRNA-seq data using the VIA trajectory inference algorithm, producing the time-indexed sample files used downstream.
 2. **Quantum optimization runs** (`final_real_1.py` – `final_real_10.py`) — fits a 14-qubit parameterized quantum circuit to the pseudotime-ordered data via negative log-likelihood minimization over POVM measurement outcomes.

 ---